-High efficiency solar cells and modules have been available for a decade based on interdigitated back contact or hetero-junction cell technologies.
-The efficiency of such monocrystalline solar cells is above 24 %.
-PV modules with an efficiency of more than 20 % are already commercially available.
-However, a typical global average value for commercially available PV modules today is 17-20 %.
+High efficiency solar cells and modules have been available for a decade based on interdigitated back contact or heterojunction cell technologies.
+The efficiency of such monocrystalline solar cells is above 24%.
+PV modules with an efficiency of more than 22% are already commercially available.
+However, a typical global average value for commercially available PV modules today is 19-21%.
 Figure 9 shows that the average efficiency of commercially available monocrystalline panels has been improved steadily since 2006, reaching 18% efficiency in 2018.
+The average panel efficiency of most module manufactures in late 2019 was around 20%, as shown below.